-This is the 22nd repeat transaction of auto receivables securitization by the same issuer, Sarwa Securitization Company.
-Like all previous issues, the securitized assets represent a static pool of fixed-rate auto receivables stemming from the sale of brand new passenger vehicles (77% of the pool) and used cars (23%) to customers domiciled in Egypt.
+This is the 27th repeat transaction of auto receivables securitization by the same issuer, Sarwa Securitization Company.
+Like all previous issues, the securitized assets represent a static pool of fixed-rate auto receivables stemming from the sale of brand new passenger vehicles (76% of the pool) and used cars (24%) to customers domiciled in Egypt.
 The installment-sale contracts have been initially co-originated by CAC, BCCT, Star Auto Credit, CEIM, ECF and Modern.
 It is worth noting, that all six originators are managed by CAC and apply exactly the same underwriting policies and criteria.
 The auto receivables are secured by the cars, which are fully insured and subject to a resale restriction by the Traffic Directorate.

 At closing of this transaction, the Originators will transfer to the Issuer the securitized assets.
 In order to finance the purchase of the securitized assets, the Issuer, Sarwa Securitization Company (SSC), will issue three classes of notes with different maturities suited to the needs of various investors.
 The notes' aggregate amount equals the net present value of the portfolio (the NPV of the portfolio is calculated by using the notes' weighted average coupon rate as the discount rate, leaving the transaction with zero excess spread) less net present value of the senior fees and expenses.
-The notes will be paying a monthly fixed coupon of 14.86%, 15.66% and 16.16% p.a. in order of seniority.
-They will be callable starting from the 13th coupon payment, following the repayment of Tranche A. Similar to the last eight issues, the current notes will follow a pass-through amortization structure, except for class A notes, the money market tranche, which will have a pre-determined amortization schedule.
+The notes will be paying a monthly fixed coupon of 14.01%, 14.81%, 15.31% p.a. in order of seniority.
+They will be callable starting from the 13th coupon payment, following the repayment of Tranche A. Similar to the last nine issues, the current notes will follow a pass-through amortization structure, except for class A notes, the money market tranche, which will have a pre-determined amortization schedule.
 MERIS notes that while having a predetermined repayment schedule provides investors with greater visibility of cash flows, it presents additional challenges to the transaction in terms of liquidity management and prepayment risk.
 The liquidity risk will be partially mitigated by maintaining at all times a cash reserve account that is sufficient to cover a minimum of three months of senior fees and coupon payments.
 Further liquidity support to class A notes is available through the subordination of the administration fees, which will be available on a monthly basis to cover any shortfall in liquidity.
 The installmentsale contracts include certain features such as prepayment penalty or various prepayment restrictions that in effect try to limit the impact of prepayments on the transaction cash flows.
 It is worth noting that class A notes are completely insulated from prepayment risk, as the principal amortization schedule assumes no prepayments, with 100% of actual prepayments being passed through to the Class B note holders as principal payments.
-The notes benefit from an internal credit enhancement in the form of (i) over-collateralization of 2.6% net of expenses, (ii) additional credit support coming from the subordination of the administration fee, or 3.6%p.a. of the previous month's beginning principal value of the portfolio, which will be available on a monthly basis to cover any shortfall in senior fees and expenses, coupon and/or principal redemption of the notes, and (iii) structural subordination in the size of 70.10% for class A notes, and 17.35% for class B notes.
+The notes benefit from an internal credit enhancement in the form of (i) over-collateralization of 2.7% net of expenses, (ii) additional credit support coming from the subordination of the administration fee of 2.5% p.a. of the previous month's beginning principal value of the portfolio in addition to EGP 15 million to be disbursed during the lifetime of Tranche B; the subordinated administration fees will be available on a monthly basis to cover any shortfall in senior fees and expenses, coupon and/or principal redemption of the notes, and (iii) structural subordination in the size of 65.5% for class A notes, and 15.0% for class B notes.